Parsa-Rajabi/CMPT-276/docs/syllabus.md

 ---
 ## Course Format

-- **Tuesdays 8:30-10:20 AM - SYRE 2016 (Surrey)**
+- **Tuesdays 1:30-2:20 PM - SYRE 2016 (Surrey)**
-- **Fridays 8:30-9:20 AM - Asynchronous (No live session)**
+- **Thursdays 12:30-2:20 PM - Asynchronous (No live session)**

-Lectures will be held **in-person** on Tuesdays from 8:30-10:20am in SYRE 2016.
-Friday session will be dedicated to asynchronous activities such as assigned readings, videos, labs, assignments, and project work (**there will be no live lectures**).
+Lectures will be held **in-person** on Tuesdays from 1:30-2:20pm in SYRE 2016.
+Thursday session will be dedicated to asynchronous activities such as lecture recordings, assigned readings, videos, labs, and project work (**there will be no live lectures**).
 Students are expected to attend all live lectures on Tuesdays and participate in all course activities to succeed in the course.

+### Flipped Classroom

+This course will be taught using a pedagogical technique known as the [Flipped classroom](https://bokcenter.harvard.edu/flipped-classrooms).
+This approach makes the most of our precious class time by eliminating the standard lecturing model, where course material is introduced to the students during class, usually via a lengthy PowerPoint presentation.
+In our Flipped classroom, you will come to class having already completed several pre-assigned material (and videos) where you will be introduced to the course material.
+During class, you will apply your understanding of these core concepts through carefully-chosen problems and activities, which will enable you to solidify your knowledge.

+Flipped classrooms require much more focus and preparation time, for both the instructor and the students.
+After all, it is much easier for the instructor to read a set of pre-prepared slides and for the students to passively observe and listen.
+But in our class, we will devote our class time to the computational thinking process: resolving obstacles, developing conceptual understanding and communicating solutions supported by evidence.
+Through this process, you will better develop your confidence, creativity, and critical-thinking skills (i.e. Computational Thinking), preparing you to become a successful problem-solver in the real world.

+In order for this course to be a meaningful learning experience, you will need to come to each class well-prepared, with all assigned modules and videos complete.
+This emphasis on assigned lecture recordings and labs is the reason why the course is structured as it is.
+If you do not complete the modules, you will have a hard time following the in-class activities, which will make it that much harder for you to successfully complete the course deliverables.

+I have designed this course so that you will be spending approximately 8 to 10 hours per week on all activities relating to this course (i.e., labs, projects, attending class, etc.).
+If you find that you are spending significantly more time than this, please let me know.
+I am always happy to help you manage your time more effectively.

 ---